 Thankfully, the advent of Netflix opened up a completely new way of viewing the entertainment industry, creating immense convenience for users and infinite possibilities for content creators.
 However, unfortunately, the risks of getting hacked did not vanish with the advent of paid streaming services like Netflix, which allow us to watch a huge variety of content titles under one umbrella at a rather affordable monthly fee.

-Hackers have developed newer ways for taking advantage of unsuspecting account owners in order to steal subscriptions of streaming platforms.
-As reported by Forbes, according to a survey carried out by cybersecurity company, DynariskNow, “users are also more likely to be hacked if they are using certain services including Netflix, EA, Xbox, Sony Entertainment and Spotify.”
+Hackers have developed newer ways of taking advantage of unsuspecting account owners in order to steal subscriptions to streaming platforms.
+As reported by Forbes, according to a survey carried out by cybersecurity company, DynariskNow, “users are also more likely to be hacked if they are using certain services including Netflix, EA, Xbox, Sony Entertainment, and Spotify.”

 The data on which these stats are based was obtained from the dark web and hacker communities.

 These stats about scary and frustrating hacking attempts may make you want to just cancel your Netflix subscription and get rid of it once and for all, but what if we told you there was a way to stay subscribed to Netflix while also staying safe from malicious hacking attempts?

 Continue reading the below guide if you believe that your Netflix account has been attacked.

 How to Determine if Your Netflix Account Has Been Hacked

 You may check your Netflix account to see whether it has been hacked by following the instructions below:

 Some of the hackers are prepared to observe quietly, while others are a bit more adventurous and will attempt to modify your login information.
 Some hackers will take over everything, from your email address to your password, in order to sell the credentials of your account to an unaware client.

 If you are still able to log in, that’s a positive indication, but it doesn’t guarantee you’re safe.